StreamAMG/cloudmatrix-documentation-portal/docs/Guides/Lifecycle-Events.md

 Log of all outgoing notifications with basic details of the message including record of success/failure status.

+### Failure notification

+#### Email Notifications:

+Send automated emails to designated technical contact email including details about the failure, such as the webhook URL, error message, and timestamp.

 ## Cloudmatrix Event Types